HolyNoodle/HA-TPLink-ArcherC9/README.md

 6. Copy the returned value to your Home Assistant configuration as password.

 #  Works on
-Harware: Raspberry Pi 3 B+
+Hardware: Raspberry Pi 3 B+

 Python: 3.6.6